headleft Meroke.com

 PERMITS REQUIRED

 A Nassau County Novice Permit (Yellow Card) is required for beginners wishing to fly at the Cedar Creek Park Aerodrome.
-Cost is $25 for Nassau County residents or $40 for non-residents.
+For Nassau County residents or for non-residents.
 A Senior Permit (Blue Card) holder must assist a Novice Permit holder at all times.

 To obtain a Novice Permit from the Nassau County Cedar Creek Park Administration Building you need:

-An Academy of Model Aeronautics (AMA) membership card and license number.
-Applications can be downloaded from the AMA web site.
-Cost is $58 for full adult membership and provides required insurance protection.
+An Academy of Model Aeronautics (AMA Membership) membership card and license number.
+Applications can be completed on the AMA web site.
+Membership provides required insurance protection.

-A Nassau County leisure pass (only for Nassau County residents) which can be obtained at Wantagh Park, Eisenhower Park, or other Nassau County parks for $10.
+A Nassau County leisure pass (only for Nassau County residents) which can be obtained at Wantagh Park, Eisenhower Park, or other Nassau County parks.
+Leisure Pass

-Cedar Creeks administration building hours are Tuesday through Sunday 11:00am to 4:00pm
+The Cedar Creek administration building hours are Tuesday through Sunday 11:00am to 4:00pm

 EQUIPMENT NEEDED